-- We recognise that we can play a significant part in the prevention of harm to our students by providing them with good lines of communication with trusted adults and an ethos of safeguarding and protection. - We will therefore: - Establish and maintain an ethos where students feel secure and are encouraged to talk and are always listened to. - Ensure that all students know there are adults whom they can approach if they are worried or in difficulty. - Include curriculum opportunities which equip students with the skills they need to stay safe from harm and to know to whom they should turn for help should they feel at risk/threatened or under unwelcome pressure.
+We recognise that we can play a significant part in the prevention of harm to our students by providing them with good lines of communication with trusted adults and an ethos of safeguarding, protection, and e-safety.
+We will therefore:

+- Establish and maintain an ethos where students feel secure and are encouraged to talk and are always listened to. - Ensure that all students know there are adults whom they can contact if they are worried or in difficulty. - Include curriculum opportunities which equip students with the skills they need to stay safe from harm (including online dangers) and to know to whom they should turn for help should they feel at risk/threatened or under unwelcome pressure. - Ensure that cybersecurity measures and implemented and maintained across online learning platforms and company devices, to safeguard students and staff members.